kouchao/CJK-character-count/readme.txt

 Released under MIT License
 Copyright © 2020-2025 NFSL2001

+Modified by kouchao

+2025-12-16 v0.60
+Refactor code to be a pure Python package
+Remove GUI
+Add CLI arguments for output language and format (text/pandas DataFrame) Add library support for import usage
+Changed the package management tool to uv

 2025-11-27 v0.50
 Standardise counting table format and ordering
 Allow custom table load by adding new text file